Wodapalooza: History

 In October 2018, Wodapalooza was announced as a sanctioned event for the 2019 CrossFit Games where the winner can earn qualification for the Games.
 Its name was changed from Wodapalooza Fitness Festival Miami (used since 2014) to Wodapalooza CrossFit Festival for the next two seasons.
 To comply with the format for teams at the CrossFit Games, a mixed teams of four was added in addition to its usual teams of three separated by gender in 2019.
 In 2020, the event was moved from January of previous years to February, and there was no competition for elite teams of three.

 The 2021 event was cancelled due to the ongoing COVID-19 pandemic.
 The organizer of the event also opted not to be part of the CrossFit Games season in the following year, and moved the event back to January.
 The 2022 event was streamed live free for the first time in 2022.

-Wodapalooza announced a change to its format for the 2023 event, with elite individual athletes competing over two days on Thursday and Friday, and the elite teams competing over the final two days on Saturday and Sunday.
-Cuts in the number of competitors during the competition were also introduced this year.
-This year is the first to have a title sponsor, TYR, with the festival branded TYR Wodapalooza Fitness Festival.
+Wodapalooza announced a change to its format for the 2023 event, with elite individual athletes competing over two days on Thursday and Friday, and the elite teams competing over the final two days on Saturday and Sunday, allowing individual athletes to compete in both the individual and team competitions.
+Cuts in the number of competitors during the competition were also introduced this year, and the top prize for the individual winners was reduced to $75.000.
+This year is the first to have a title sponsor, TYR, with the festival branded TYR Wodapalooza Fitness Festival this year.

 For 2024, Wodapalooza partnered with seven Latin American competitions and created a separate division for Latin American athletes, the LatAm Cup.
 Wodapalooza also announced that a second competition would be added on the west coast, to be held September 20–22, 2024 in Huntington Beach in California.
 The TYR Wodapalooza SoCal competition introduces the TYR Cup, to be contested by two teams (North America vs the World), each with four men and four women competing in a head-to-head format.
 The competition has a prize purse of $250,000, with the winning team receiving $160,000.

 Due to the limitation on spectator capacity at Bayfront park, the location of the festival was moved to Miami Beach, Florida in 2025.
+In 2026, the number of elite individuals was capped at 20 men and 20 women.
+A further competition location in Mexico City is planned for December 2026.